How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 The next critical component in securing a Postgres deployment is the creation and setting of roles, which can limit database access for specified users.

-Very old (practically prehistoric) versions of PostgreSQL offered users and user groups as ways of grouping user accounts together.
+Very old (practically prehistoric) versions of PostgreSQL offered users and user groups as ways to group user accounts together.
 In PostgreSQL 8.1 this system was replaced with the SQL Standard compliant roles system.

-A role can be a member of other roles, or have roles that are members of it.
+A role can be a member of other roles or have roles that are members of it.
 We sometimes refer to this as "granting" a role to another role.
-Roles have a number of attributes that can be set, including ones that effectively make them user accounts that can be used to login to the database server.
+Roles have several attributes that can be set, including ones that effectively make them user accounts that can be used to log in to the database server.
 An example of granting a role to another role is shown below:

 GRANT pg_monitor TO nagios;